paranoidjk/egg-tmpfs/README.md

 #### ctx.tmpfs.clean()

+clean all tmp folders, return a Promise

-Generally, you do not need to use this :) egg-tmpfs will auto call clean.
+> Generally, you do not need to use this :) egg-tmpfs will auto call clean.

 ## Example